SakibAhmedShuva/Liveliness-Orientation-Smile-Blink-Detection-API/README.md

-# Liveliness Orientation Smile Blink Detection API
+# Liveliness Test: Facial Orientation, Smile, and Blink Detection API

-The Liveliness Orientation Smile Blink Detection API is a comprehensive solution for real-time face analysis, leveraging advanced computer vision techniques to enhance security in facial recognition systems.
+This API is a comprehensive solution for real-time face analysis, leveraging advanced computer vision techniques to enhance security in facial recognition systems.

 ## Features